rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/f3b3dc42-529e-42e4-a379-1f7e38b42c06)

-The first two fields accepts values for the dada2 end trimming function (dada2 parameter trimLeft).
+The first two fields accept values for the dada2 end trimming function (dada2 parameter trimLeft).
 This function trims from the left and each of the two values here will trim the forward or reverse read respectively (For more information see <a href="https://benjjneb.github.io/dada2/ITS_workflow.html" target="_blank">here</a>).
-When pattern trimming this function is not utilized. **The default for these values is 0 and these are the values that will be used in this tutorial.**
+When pattern trimming this function is not utilized. **The default for these values is 0 (and therefore this function is not used) and these are the values that will be used in this tutorial.**

 The third field accepts a value for the dada2 maximum number of expected errors. length trimming function where it identifies the maximum expected errors value (dada2 maxEE parameter and for more information see <a href="https://benjjneb.github.io/dada2/tutorial.html" target="_blank">here</a>). **For the purposes of this tutorial we will use the default value of 2**